XpiritCommunityEvents/HOL/labs/2-codespaces.md

 Once you are in your CodeSpace environment, you can follow the next steps to add an extension to your Code Space environment.

-## 2.2 Adjusting CodeSpaces for your team and your type of work.
+## 2.2 Adjusting CodeSpaces for your team and your type of work

 You will now make changes to the CodeSpaces environment so you are able to do software development as a web developer using .NET and C#.